alexgherman997/crawl-validation-challenge/README.md

 # Crawl data and validation
-Crawling data from web API with books information and validating it using bash scripting and csv file.<br>
+Crawling data from a web API with books information and validating it using bash scripting and validation.csv.<br>
 Books API docs: https://openlibrary.org/dev/docs/api/books

 ## Installation steps